SolutionMindfulness

 Trauma-Informed Mindfulness as a support for healing

-Mindfulness practices have the potential to be deeply supportive in working to heal trauma (along with psychological supports,) but only if handled with understanding of both processes: mindfulness & trauma
+Mindfulness practices have the potential to be deeply supportive in working to heal trauma (along with psychological supports,) but only if handled with understanding of both processes: mindfulness & trauma.

 Bessel van der Kolk, PhD, noted for his work with trauma since the 1970's, emphasizes the importance of mindfulness and a body-centered awareness in healing trauma in his book, The Body Keeps the Score: Brain, Mind and Body in the Healing of Trauma: